LSMeetei/MnMultimodal/README.md

 **Version 1:** English Text and Images are collected from a local newspaper Imphal Free Press using a web-scrapper built in-house.

-**Version 2:** Versio 1 + Manipuri Text and Images are collected from a local newspaper Huiyen Lanpao.
+**Version 2:** Version 1 + Manipuri Text and Images are collected from a local newspaper Huiyen Lanpao.

 A sample dataset is provided for reference.